zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

   -c <MY_CONTAINER_REGISTRY> \
   --set
 ```
 Replace `<MY_CONTAINER_REGISTRY>` with the specific name of the container registry used in your stack

-#### Path 2: Register a new code repository and reuse the builds from the other code repository

-With ZenML, you have the flexibility to register and use multiple code repositories.
-This means that you can register a new code repository containing your own code and leverage the existing builds from the example code repository to execute your code without the need to independently build and push Docker images to a container registry.

-To achieve this, follow the steps outlined below:

-1. Fork an existing Github repository or create a new one.

-2. Push your code to the repository.
-Alternatively, you can copy the example code from the ZenML repository to your new repository and make the necessary modifications.

-3. Register the new code repository with ZenML by following [code repository guide](../component-guide/code-repositories/code-repositories.md).

-4. Reuse the builds from the example code repository to execute your own code using the [guide to build reuse](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).

-{% hint style="warning" %}
-Please note that the second path will only work if you are using the same dependencies as the example code.
-If you are using different dependencies, such as a different framework or stack components, you will need to build and push your own Docker images to a container registry as described in Path 1.
-{% endhint %}

 ## What to do when your sandbox runs out?